Parsa-Sedigh/gelenler-clean-food-ordering-system/pamphlets/section-5.md

 ## 34-005 Data access module Adding Customer and Restaurant implementations

 ## 35-006 Messaging module Adding Mapper and Config Data
+In the messaging module, use generic kafka modules to implement the adapters for the publisher output ports(that are interfaces) from the order domain layer.
+Also there, we create the kafka listener implementations to be used by the domain layer.

+Create `OrderServiceConfigData` class in order-application-service submodule.

+Note: We use 4 kafka topics to communicate between the microservices using domain events.

-007 Messaging module Adding Publisher implementations
+## 36-007 Messaging module Adding Publisher implementations
+Note: An example of an output port in hex arch is `OrderCreatedPaymentRequestMessagePublisher`.

+We create separate publisher classes for each type of domain events.
+Although the publish() method implementations look similar in these classes, it is wise to keep them separated in different publisher classes to easily maintain and change each publisher separately and for common operations like the kafka callback method, we still use a common helper class.

-008 Messaging module Adding Listener implementations
+## 37-008 Messaging module Adding Listener implementations
+`PaymentResponseMessageListener` is one of the input ports in the domain layer and it has the adapter implementation in the order-application-service module.
+In PaymentResponseKafkaListener, we just need to listen to kafka messages and trigger that adapter implementation.

+The PaymentResponseMessageListener is in the input ports of order-application-service and it needs to be implemented in the order-domain layer(the order-application-service submodule).
+Then it will be called from the PaymentResponseKafkaListener class.

+The order-container will include the spring boot main class and the application configuration.

-009 Container module Adding spring boot starter class and config
+## 38-009 Container module Adding spring boot starter class and config

 010 Container module Explaining kafka consumer properties